 He expressed enthusiasm for a raga he was currently studying, and was planning to create a song based upon it.
 What attracted him to Raga Charukeshi, the twenty-sixth mela of the South Indian classical music grouping of ragas, was the juxtaposition of a major modality in the purvanga (lower tetrachord) with a minor modality in the uttaranga (upper tetrachord).
 Before singing the melodic shape of Charukeshi for me, the Englishman hesitated, remarking that maybe it wasn't a good idea for him to share this musical knowledge with another composer who might steal his idea.
 But that was only a half-serious thought, and he went ahead, and sang the swaras of Charukeshi.
 The resulting sound brought a shock of recognition to my ears, and I thought to myself that his voice was rather good.
 After all, he had held his own singing shoulder-to-shoulder with John Lennon and Paul McCartney!

 In-between living in my native New York City, and my current home in Los Angeles, I spent one year in Kapalua, Maui.
 I loved jogging on the hillside at noon alongside the Captain Cook pines, their intense dark green hue contrasted by the deep azure sky.
 From my home, I could see the Pacific, and the island of Lanai while composing.
 My part-time job playing Cole Porter songs and such on a white, baby grand Yamaha piano in an upscale clothing boutique was within walking distance.

 It was a Saturday evening in January 1990, and my girlfriend and I decided to have dinner in Lahaina.
 Soon after sitting down to eat, we learned that George Harrison was visiting the restaurant owner, Bob Longhi, at his home a few miles down the road.
-George and Bob were good friends, and George had dedicated the song, Soft-Hearted Hana, to his buddy in the liner notes for the George Harrison album.
-However, It is not my style to chase after celebrities, and so I mused that maybe if Bob brought George to the restaurant there might be a chance to meet him.
+George and Bob were good friends, and George had dedicated the song, Soft-Hearted Hana, to his buddy in the album credits for the the album titled George Harrison.
+However, it is not my style to chase after celebrities, and so I mused that maybe if Bob brought George to the restaurant there might be a chance to meet him.